 "We'll do our best," Whitson replied.

-The debut of the mega rocket is still more than a year away, at least, depending on whether astronauts are on board for the test flight, which could hoist the new Orion capsule to the vicinity of the moon.
+The debut of the mega rocket is still more than a year away, at least.
+The date will depend on whether astronauts are on board for the test flight, which could hoist the new Orion capsule to the vicinity of the moon.

 Both Whitson and Fischer raised a hand when Trump asked which one of them was ready to go to Mars.

-Joining Trump in the Oval Office was astronaut Kate Rubins, who last summer became the first person in space to perform entire DNA decoding, or sequencing.
-She said she used a device the size of a cellphone for the job, and noted that such sequencing can detect microbes aboard spacecraft and monitor astronaut health.
+Joining Trump in the Oval Office was astronaut Kate Rubins.
+Last summer, she became the first person in space to perform entire DNA decoding, or sequencing.
+She said she used a device the size of a cellphone for the job.
+And she noted that such sequencing can detect microbes aboard spacecraft and monitor astronaut health.

 "That's fantastic," Trump said.
 "I've been dealing with politicians so much.
 I'm so much more impressed with these people, you have no idea."

 CRITICAL THINKING QUESTION